civol/HDLRuby/README.md

 end
 ```

-And here is an equivalent code using the arrow operator:
+The same can be written using the dot operator and individual assignments:

 ```ruby
 system :mem16_16 do